Easter is a universal festival.

 Chrestos means certainly more than merely "a good" and "excellent man," while "Christos" was never applied to any one living man, but to every Initiate at the moment of his second birth and resurrection.
 He who finds Christos within himself and recognizes the latter as his only "way," becomes a follower and an Apostle of Christ, though he may have never been baptised, nor even have met a Christian, still less call himself one.
 (H.P.B.
 Series No. 7, p.
 13)

 H.P.B. observes that Jesus was a Chrestos, "as undeniably as that he never was entitled to the appellation of Christos, during his life-time and before his last trial."
 The Glossary explains that Chrestos means a disciple on probation—a candidate for hierophantship.
-When he had attained to this through initiation, long trials and suffering, and had been "annointed,i.e., "rubbed with oil," as were the initiates—as the last touch of ritualistic observance—then his name was changed into "Christos," the "purified," in the esoteric language.
+When he had attained to this through initiation, long trials and suffering, and had been "annointed," i.e., "rubbed with oil," as were the initiates—as the last touch of ritualistic observance—then his name was changed into "Christos," the "purified," in the esoteric language.

 In a way, crucifixion and resurrection reflect the initiation ceremonies practised by the ancient Egyptians and other early civilizations.
 These initiations took place in the crypts, caves, temples, and pyramids where the neophyte underwent a series of physical and psychological trials through which he proved his strength and readiness for spiritual rebirth.
 The symbol of the cross and the crucified man have deep significance.
 Thus:

 The initiated adept, who had successfully passed through all the trials, was attached, not nailed, but simply tied on the couch in the form of a tau(in Egypt)...plunged in a deep sleep.
 He was allowed to remain in this state for three days and three nights, during which time his Spiritual Ego was said to confabulate with the "gods," descend into Hades, Amenti, or Patala (according to the country)...his body remaining all the time in the temple crypt or subterranean cave.
 In Egypt, it was placed in the Sarcophagus in the King's Chamber of the Pyramid of Cheops, and carried during the night of the approaching third day to the entrance of a gallery, where at a certain hour the beams of the rising Sun struck full on the face of the entranced candidate, who awoke to be initiated by Osiris, and Thoth the God of Wisdom.
-(S.D., II, 558)
+(S.D., II, 558)The primordial system, the double glyph that underlies the idea of the Cross, is not "of human invention," for Cosmic ideation and the Spiritual representation of the divine Ego-man are at its basis.
+Later, it expanded in the beautiful idea adopted by and represented in the Mysteries, that of regenerated man, the mortal, who, by crucifying the man of flesh and his passions on the Procrustean bed of torture, became reborn as an Immortal.
+Leaving the body, the animal-man, behind him, tied on the Cross of Initiation like an empty chrysalis, the Ego Soul became as free as a butterfly.
+(S.D., II, 561-62)

 In the imagery of chrysalis and butterfly, chrysalis means cocoon.
 When a pupa breaks the cocoon—built by its own saliva—it comes out as a completely transformed thing, i.e., a butterfly.
 We build our cocoon of flesh, matter, desires and vices.
 We must break the cocoon, and come out as a butterfly—the wings of which denote freedom.